 Being a coastal city, it was perhaps unforeseeable that a highway linking central Perth to the beach would ever be popular.
-Accordingly, no Government since 1930 ever really gave a toss about improving Stirling Highway, and oh boy, what a colossal heap of shit we’re stuck with now.
+Accordingly, no Government since 1930 ever really gave a toss about improving Stirling Highway, and oh boy, what a colossal heap of crap we’re stuck with now.

 You may be tempted to relax once you are on the main stretch.
 Resist this urge.
 Complacency will make you weak and you’ll need that pent up aggression if you want to make it through this arterial horror show.